Why You Keep Losing Motivation (And How to Fix It)

 That viral workout program promising dramatic results in 30 days?
 It might work brilliantly for someone else and be completely unsustainable for you.
 The problem with trends is that they're designed for mass appeal, not individual success.

-If intermittent fasting leaves you lightheaded and irritable, it doesn't matter how many success stories you've seen.
+If skipping meals leaves you lightheaded and unable to focus, that eating pattern isn't for you - regardless of who swears by it.
 If you find weightlifting intimidating or boring, forcing yourself to follow a powerlifting program because it's "what works best" will only lead to burnout.

-Try different activities - swimming, Pilates, strength training, yoga, dancing, hiking - and pay attention to how you feel during and after.
+Try different activities - swimming, Pilates, strength training, dancing, hiking - and pay attention to how you feel during and after.
 What leaves you energized rather than depleted?
 What fits naturally into your schedule?
 What do you actually look forward to?
-These are your answers.

 Think also about what you want to do outside the gym.
 Love weekend hikes but struggle with the climbs?
 Focus on building leg strength and cardiovascular endurance.
 Enjoy recreational sports and adventure activities with friends?
 Training that improves agility and reduces injury risk makes more sense than a bodybuilding program.